 This KitchenAid slow cooker is a large oval slow cooker that will cook your large roasts but can easily prepare smaller meals if required.
 It has a black stoneware insert with a glass lid and the stainless steel casing has black trim features.

-This slow cooker presents with a large illuminated digital display and easy to read control panel.
+This slow cooker presents a large illuminated digital display and an easy-to-read control panel.
 This allows you to set your Low, Medium, High, or Keep Warm temperature settings.

 It is where you will also set your cooking times with the programmer which gives you up to 24 hours of programmable time in 30-minute increments.

-Click here to go over to Amazon and check out this KitchenAid cooker, its price, and purchaser reviews for yourself.
+CLICK IMAGE ABOVE to see this KitchenAid cooker, its price, and purchaser reviews for yourself at Amazon.

 Should I Buy a Crockpot or Slow Cooker?

-A crock-pot as we have discovered can reach low or high cooking temperatures quicker due to the elements surrounding the cooking pot insert.
+A crock pot as we have discovered can reach low or high cooking temperatures quickly due to the elements surrounding the cooking pot insert.
 It is perfect for all types of recipes including meat on the bone and rich sauce dishes.